cardmeister/cardmeister.github.io/README.md

 ![](https://i.imgur.com/0K09KNh.jpg)

 - I started with the 550 KB for 52 CC-0 licensed cards from the [card generator by Adrian Kennard](https://www.me.uk/cards/)
+- His site is no longer online; [./rev/index.html](I saved one blogpost from Web Archive, where Adrian explains creating the Open Source cards)
 - reduced precision with: [Jake Archibalds GUI for SVGO](https://jakearchibald.github.io/svgomg/)
   (this causes some alignment 'errors' you only see viewing a court card full screen)
 - spent some time in [Inkscape](https://inkscape.org/) reducing details you don't see on a computer screen